 Current FHA policy allows sellers to pay as much as 6% of your closing costs.
 This is a huge benefit for FHA borrowers because many of them don’t have much left after they safe for the down payment.

-An FHA mortgage is assumable.
+Did you know that a FHA house mortgage is assumable?
 This just means that if you want to sell your home, a qualified buyer can take over your FHA loan at your current rate.

 This is a big advantage when you are in a rising interest rate market.
 Many buyers will be shopping for a mortgage in a rising interest rate environment where the going rate could be one full point or more above your rate.
-FHA mortgages are one of the only products on the planet that allow borrowers to assume a loan.
+FHA insured mortgages are one of the only products on the planet that allow borrowers qualify for an assumable FHA loan.